Royal Astronomical Society of New Zealand

 Globe at Night Citizen Science Campaign

-RASNZ welcomes you to join us on the Globe at Night campaign and help us map the impact of light pollution in New Zealand which helps us understand and manage the issue of light pollution both in New Zealand and globally.
+Join the Globe at Night campaign and help us map the impact of light pollution in New Zealand which will helps us understand and manage the issue of light pollution both in New Zealand and globally.

 All you need is a smart phone (tablet or computer) to measure and submit night sky brightness observations from wherever you are.
 Readings from locations experiencing light pollution are particularly encouraged.